-Imaginative perception and innovation were the hallmarks of Michael Cronan's award-winning design career, most closely associated with his native San Francisco Bay Area and spanning more than 40 years.
+Imaginative perception and innovation were the hallmarks of Michael Cronan's award-winning design career that spanned more than 40 years and was most closely associated with his native San Francisco Bay Area.

 Michael was the creative director of Cronan Artefact, a product development, manufacturing and marketing company.
-The Walking Man line of apparel, designed by Cronan and Karin Hibma, won International Design Magazine's 1992 Consumer Product Gold Award and 1993 Honorable Mention, presented at the Cooper Hewitt National Design Museum, New York.
+The Walking Man line of apparel, designed by Cronan and company founder Karin Hibma, won International Design Magazine's 1992 Consumer Product Gold Award.